-Alongside inventory management, there is one more term used to define the activity – inventory control.
+Alongside inventory management, there is one more term – inventory control.
 It has a narrower meaning and applies only to the storing phase of inventory handling, leaving purchasing, manufacturing, selling, and reporting tasks out of its ken.
-The success of the inventory control policy depends on the accountability of your stocks so that the employees responsible for it should have all related data on their fingertips, knowing how much stock is available, where it is kept, and what the state of it is.
+The success of the inventory control policy depends on the accountability of your stocks.
+The employees responsible for it should have all related data at their fingertips.
+So, they will know how much stock is available, where it is kept, and what the state of it is.

 6 ways to improve your inventory management

 Here are some inventory management best practices retail and wholesale ventures use to take it to a new level.

 Before a certain item appears on the shelves of your warehouse, it goes through a number of steps.
 First, you should order it and the supplier is to affirm they have the product in the necessary quantity.
 Then, you pay for it the total price or an advance sum.
 Then, you wait for the goods.
 When they arrive, they are registered in the inventory logs.

 If any cog of this well-geared mechanism stops spinning, the whole chain is in trouble.
 Of course, you can’t predict all pitfalls that can waylay your product end route.
 But clearly envisaging the product’s progress is what you need to figure out likely bottlenecks and cushion possible blows minimizing risks.